HeadspaceMeditation/ginger-io.github.io/_posts/2020-04-09-introducing-jay-z.markdown

 ## Ginger’s TypeScript library for application-layer encryption

-As engineers we have a moral responsibility to protect the sensitive data we store.
-And that can be a lot of responsibility since mass data leaks are a [huge problem](https://www.informationisbeautiful.net/visualizations/worlds-biggest-data-breaches-hacks/).
+Mass data leaks are a [huge problem](https://www.informationisbeautiful.net/visualizations/worlds-biggest-data-breaches-hacks/).

+As engineers, we have a moral obligation to protect our users' data in a way that minimizes the risk of it being exposed in a mass data leak.
+And our responsibility scales with the sensitivity of the data we collect.
+Ginger is a mental healthcare provider that stores, among other things, psychiatric diagnoseses - so we care deeply about protecting our members' data.

-We're a (mental) healthcare company that stores clinical data.
-So we care deeply about this.
-And that's why we're excited to give you a sneak preview of our new open source library: **[Jay-Z](https://github.com/ginger-io/jay-z)**.
+Strong encryption of data at rest is one of the best ways protect against a mass data leak.
+But many encryption libraries are infamously difficult to use.
+And that's why we're excited to give you a sneak preview of **[Jay-Z](https://github.com/ginger-io/jay-z)**.

-> With Jay-Z you’ve 99 security problems.
-But application-layer encryption ain’t one :-)!

-Jay-Z is a TypeScript library that makes application-layer encryption super easy.
+Jay-Z is our open-source TypeScript library that makes application-layer encryption super easy.
 It's built with [libsodium](https://libsodium.gitbook.io/doc/) and supports [AWS KMS](https://aws.amazon.com/kms/) out of the box.
 It's primarily intended for use with “noSQL” data stores, like [DynamoDB](https://aws.amazon.com/dynamodb/), but it can be used for other purposes as well (e.g. storing data in S3).

+> With Jay-Z you’ve got 99 security problems.
+But application-layer encryption ain’t one :-)!

 ## What’s application-level encryption?
 Why is it important?

 AWS offers an encryption-at-rest feature for DynamoDB, RDS and S3.
 This is good.
-You should turn it on.
+Please turn it on!

 But it’s not sufficient protection for your more sensitive data.